-We have offered this as part of the award for the winner only twice.
 In October 2015, Tom Brown from BBC East Midlands spent a week with John Inge Johansen, also a video journalist, in his far north region of NRK Nordland.
+Nick Sheridan, from RTÉ, winner in 2016, plans to visit SVT Lulea and work alongside the winner of the VJ category, Randi Gitz.
 We cannot be specific on how this will work each year.
 The winner will state a preferred region to visit and we will request the internship.
 Some broadcasters have legal or insurance issues about hosting "guests".
 Nothing is ever simple!
 But, with your help and the help of our member stations, we will do our best to fulfil your dreams!